XiaopingWu2020/girf-calc/README.md

 # girf-calc
 A matlab toolkit for gradient impulse response function (girf) calculation based on field monitoring data obtained using a field camera (Skope MRT) and a pulse sequence developed in pulseq (Layton et al MRM 2017).
 The calculation is done following the recipe provided in Vannesjo et al MRM 2013.
 The toolkit relies on the matlab I/O interface provided by Skope and the matlab open-source pulseq.
-You may run the demo script, `skope_girf.m`, to grab an idea of how this toolkit can be used to calculate girf provided the Skope data and .seq file.
+You may run the demo script, `skope_girf.m`, to grab an idea of how this toolkit can be used to calculate girf provided the Skope data and the .seq file (defining the input gradients).

 ### Copyright & License Notice
 This software is copyrighted by the Regents of the University of Minnesota.
 It can be freely used for educational and research purposes by non-profit institutions and US government agencies only.